felicianoEGR/Olist_SQL_Analysis_DSA_Capstone_Project/README.md

 Q3 Revenue increased by 53.25% from October to November 2017 in the Q3 result.

-Q4 Health and beauty generated the highest product sales value in Q4 at 1,258,681.34.
+Q4 identified health and beauty as the category with the highest product sales value, at 1,258,681.34.

 Q5 identifies the top three products within each product category.